 With the exception of school districts, the rollback tax rate provides the taxing unit with about the same amount of tax revenue it spent the previous year for day-to-day operations, plus an extra eight percent increase for operations and sufficient funds to pay debts in the coming year.
 13

-School districts add four cents to the lesser of the compressed operating tax rate or the effective M&O rate to get their highest M&O rate.
-They then add the debt rate to get the final rollback tax rate.
+School districts voter-approval rate is equal to the current year's state compression percentage plus the greater of the previous year's M&O less $1.00 plus the district enrichment rate or four cents per $100 of taxable value.
+They then add the debt rate to get the final voter-approval tax rate.
 14 To calculate the effective M&O rate, school districts should consult the Texas Education Agency.

 For all taxing units, the debt rate portion of the rollback tax rate is the current year's debt payments divided by the current year's property values.
 15 The debt rate may rise as high as necessary to cover debt expenses.